ImageNet Challenging Classification with the Raspberry Pi: An Incremental Local Stochastic Gradient Descent Algorithm: Experimental results

 \subsection{Classification results}

-We obtain classification results of Inc-$k$SGD, full SGD and LIBLINEAR in table \ref{tab:res}.
+We obtain classification results of Inc$k$lSGD, full SGD and LIBLINEAR in Table \ref{tab:res}, Fig. \ref{fig:time} and Fig. \ref{fig:acc}.
 The fastest training algorithm is in bold-faced and the second one is in italic.
-The same presentation format is used for classification accuracy.
+The same presentation format is accorded to performance in terms of classification accuracy, demanded memory size.

 Given the differences in implementation, including the programming language (C++ versus Python), computer (PC Intel(R) Core i7-4790 CPU, 4 cores, 32 GB RAM versus Raspberry Pi 4 Broadcom BCM2711, Quad core Cortex-A72, 4GB RAM), the comparison of training time is not really fair.
 But our Inc-$k$SGD achieves interesting results.